TyreeWebber/jungle-rails/README.md

 A mini e-commerce application built with Rails 6.1 for purposes of teaching Rails by example.

+## Purpose
+---
+This is a project by [Tyree Webber](https://github.com/TyreeWebber) and was created as part of the [Lighthouse Labs](https://www.lighthouselabs.ca/) curriculum.
+It is not intended for professional use. ~~if you are using it for professional use please pay me i'm poor.~~
 ## Setup

 1. Run `bundle install` to install dependencies